mags0ft/spamfilter/docs/filters.md

 ## All filters explained
 Generally, all filters are stacked onto each other using a machine object which will then check them one after each other.

-Generally, you construct a filter like this:
+You construct a filter like this:
 ```
 Filter(**options, mode = "normal")
 ```